Date of birth22 September 1984 (age 37)

 He was captain again when they competed in the following year’s World Cup on home soil and scored in the quarter-final victory over Colombia, but was suspended when they were beaten in the semis by Germany, with many pointing to his absence as a key factor in that heavy defeat.

-Although no longer captain, Thiago Silva was again an important player for Brazil as they lifted the Copa America at the Maracana in 2019 and at the time of joining Chelsea he had represented his country 89 times, scoring seven goals.
+Although no longer captain, Thiago Silva was again an important player for Brazil as they lifted the Copa America at the Maracana in 2019, and he was reinstated as skipper for their next international tournament - another Copa America on home soil in 2021.